-In addition, each year, more than 200 medical residents work in 19 different Ochsner-sponsored clinical programs.
-Ochsner also hosts more than 600 medical students, 900 nursing students and 400 allied health students in clinical rotations annually.
+In addition, each year, more than 275 medical residents and fellows work in 27 different Ochsner-sponsored ACGME accredited residency training programs.
+Ochsner also hosts more than 700 medical students, 1588 nursing students and 600 allied health students in clinical rotations annually.

-In 2009, Ochsner partnered with the University of Queensland Medical School – one of the top medical schools in the world -- to create the University of Queenland – Ochsner Clinical Schoo..
+In 2009, Ochsner partnered with the University of Queensland Medical School to create the University of Queenland – Ochsner Clinical School.

-Ochsner is the only Louisiana hospital recognized by U.S. News & World Report as a "Best Hospital" in nine different specialty categories caring for patients from all 50 states and more than 90 countries worldwide each year.
-Ochsner conducts over 750 clinical research studies annually and is proud to provide a tobacco-free environment for our employees and our patients.
+Ochsner is the only Louisiana hospital recognized by U.S. News & World Report as a "Best Hospital" in six different specialty categories.
+Ochsner conducts more than 1000 clinical research studies annually and is proud to provide a tobacco-free environment for our employees and our patients.